-Even birders who are fantastic at birding by ear can be fooled by bird mimics, but why would one bird impersonate another and how can you learn to tell the difference?
-Understanding what birds are mimics, what unusual sounds they use and why they have such an unusual repertoire of songs and sounds can help birders puzzle out these unexpected noises.
+Even birders who are fantastic at birding by ear can be fooled by bird mimics, but why would one bird impersonate another and how can you tell the difference?
+Understanding what birds are mimics, what strange sounds they use, and why they have such an unusual repertoire of songs and sounds can help birders puzzle out these unexpected noises.

 Birds in the Mimidae family are accomplished mimics, and many species from a wide range of scientific families have at least some mimicked sequences in their most common songs and calls.
 Species known for their mimicking vocalizations include:

 - European starling

 - Gray catbird

 - Lawrence's thrush